Set-Point Theory and Body Mass

 Finding the optimal strategy for your eating and exercise plan is a lifelong experiment you conduct on a single subject: yourself!

-My advice is to recognize that extreme changes in diet and activity will be countered by your genes and appetite mechanisms, so I personally have always favored implementing gradual changes.
-For example, when trying to lose weight, I would recommend reducing daily energy intake by ~300 kcal per day, in an effort to avoid shocking your hunger hormones and preserving as much fat-free mass as possible.
+My advice is to recognize that extreme changes in diet and activity will be counteracted by your genes and appetite mechanisms, so I have always favored making gradual changes.
+For example, when trying to lose weight, I would recommend reducing daily energy intake by ~300 kcal per day to avoid shocking your hunger hormones and preserve as much fat-free mass as possible.

 Recognizing environmental influences on body mass is also worthwhile.
-Look for ways to provide yourself the opportunity to get more physical activity in ways that you enjoy each day.
+Look for opportunities to get more physical activity each day in ways you enjoy.
 Emphasize ways to be healthy that you enjoy, so it feels less like a chore and more like you are simply practicing good self-care.

 Comments